NikosK10/Object_Classification_CNNs/README.md

 This repository contains the implementation and analysis for **Lab Assignment 2** in the course *Image and Video Technology and Analysis*.
 The lab focuses on training Convolutional Neural Networks (CNNs) using a subset of the CIFAR-100 dataset and comparing the performance of different architectures and configurations.

-## 📁 Contents
+## Contents

-- 📄 Theoretical comparison of LeNet, AlexNet, and VGG architectures
+- Theoretical comparison of LeNet, AlexNet, and VGG architectures
-- 🧠 Implementation of CNNs from scratch using PyTorch
+- Implementation of CNNs from scratch using PyTorch
-- 🔁 Experimental comparisons with varying architecture depth, dropout, batch size, and more
+- Experimental comparisons with varying architecture depth, dropout, batch size, and more
-- 📊 Evaluation metrics (accuracy/loss plots)
+- Evaluation metrics (accuracy/loss plots)
-- 📝 Commentary and observations in markdown cells
+- Commentary and observations in markdown cells

 ---

-## 📌 Part 1 – Theoretical Section
+## Part 1 – Theoretical Section

 We reviewed three classic CNN architectures used in image recognition:

-1. **LeNet** (Digit recognition, MNIST)
+1. **LeNet** – designed for handwritten digit recognition (MNIST)
-2. **AlexNet** (ImageNet Classification)
+2. **AlexNet** – a deeper network that won the ImageNet competition in 2012
-3. **VGG** (Deep convolutional blocks)
+3. **VGG** – a very deep architecture based on stacked convolutional blocks

 For each architecture, we compared: